 An ADC's AC performance can be measured using Fast Fourier Transform (FFT) methods.
 A sinusoidal waveform is applied to the ADC's input, and the transform is then performed on the digitized waveform.
 S/(N + D) and S/N are calculated from the resulting FFT data, and a spectral plot may also be obtained.
-Typical values for S/N are shown in the table of Electrical Characteristics, and spectral plots of S/(N + D) are included in the typical performance curves.
+Typical values for S/N are shown in Converter Electrical Characteristics, and spectral plots of S/(N + D) are included in Typical Performance Characteristics.